-- a. is used for accommodation predominantly for persons in their retirement, or persons in their retirement and their spouses or partners; and - b. satisfies either of the following: - i. it is registered as a retirement village under the Retirement Villages Act 2003 or will be so registered prior to it being occupied by any resident; or - ii. it is a rest home within the meaning of s58(4) of the Health and Disability Services (Safety) Act2001; and - c. includes not less than two residential units; and - d. may include any or all of the following facilities or services for residents on the site: - i. a care home within a retirement village; - ii. a hospital within a retirement village; - iii. nursing, medical care, welfare, accessory non-residential and/or recreation facilities and/or services.
+- a. is used for accommodation predominantly for persons in their retirement, or persons in their retirement and their spouses or partners; and - b. satisfies either of the following: - i. it is registered as a retirement village under the Retirement Villages Act 2003 or will be so registered prior to it being occupied by any resident; or - ii. it is a rest home within the meaning of s58(4) of the Health and Disability Services (Safety) Act2001; and means the effect on existing lawful activities from the introduction of new activities, or the intensification of existing activities in the same environment, that may lead to restrictions on existing lawful activities as a consequence of complaints.

+- c. includes not less than two residential units; and - d. may include any or all of the following facilities or services for residents on the site: - i. a care home within a retirement village; - ii. a hospital within a retirement village; - iii. nursing, medical care, welfare, accessory non-residential and/or recreation facilities and/or services.